shivam042/Face-Recognition/README.md

 It is based on the geometric features of a face

-This application can be used when we wish to recognize a large set of known people, and make a prediction for an unkown person in a feasible computation time.
+This application can be used when we wish to recognize a large set of known people, and make a prediction for an unkown person in feasible computation time.